segdeha/pdxcodeguild/1. Python/4/pair-programming.md

 - Start by discussing the problem and approach you’re going to take.
 - Stay engaged (especially the navigator).
 - Ask questions to clarify intent and approach.
+    - “Do you think this is a valid test?”
+    - “Does that look correct to you?”
+    - “What’s next?”
 - Make decisions together.
 - Switch who is the “driver” freely and frequently.